The Locker Key

 “Well consider yourself unfucked.
 Though I would appreciate any intelligence you can provide me on Mr. Riley’s movements.”

-“I can text you any information I get, which probably won’t be much because he is bogarting information access at the moment.”
+“I can text you any information I get, which probably won’t be much because he is not being very communicative."

 “Alright, then.
 That’s about it for me.”